cloeduc/wattpad_better/README.md

-/!\ You want this extension on your language ?
+> You want this extension on your language ?
 Help us to translate it :  https://goo.gl/LhdmsU

-#WattPad Better
+# WattPad Better Interface #
 Make better Wattpad interface on desktop (just somes tricks, but incredibly convenient).
 Fully configurable

 This extension make WattPad desktop interface better.
 It add few smart but essential features :